mariobox/mariosanchez.org-metalsmith/src/articles/https.md

 Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
 It is used for secure communication over a computer network, and is widely used on the Internet.
 In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS), or, formerly, its predecessor, Secure Sockets Layer (SSL).
 The protocol is therefore also often referred to as HTTP over TLS, or HTTP over SSL.
 </blockquote>

-HTTP alone is not secure.
+HTTP is inherently not secure.
 This means that communication between a client (your browser) and a server (the website you want to visit) is not encrypted, which creates three kinds of problems:

 1. **Lack of privacy**: anybody can intercept the information you are sending or receiving to or from the server.
 2. **Lack of information integrity**: a malicious third party can inject code into the HTML of the pages you are receiving (for example unwanted ads or harmful code snippets).